Long exposure drone photos at daylight (using filters)

 Much stronger ND filters are available now: ND1000 and ND2000.
 The ND1000 filter gives a light reduction of 10 stops.
 This makes it possible to make long exposure photos in the middle of the day.
 This last photo is made above a river with the Freewell ND1000 filter on my Phantom 4 Pro, resulting in a 2.5 second exposure.
 On a brighter day I could even combine with a F11 diaphragm for a total light reduction of 14 stops.
 Make sure to make enough photos, because with exposure times of multiple seconds not all your photos will be sharp.
 But it's still amazing that a drone in the air can make long exposure shots at all!

 Freewell sells ND1000 and even ND2000 filters for many flying cameras including the Mavic 2, Mini 2, Air 2S, Zenmuse X4S, Hero 5/6/7 and Autel Evo 2.
 PGYTech also sells ND1000 filters for the Mavic 2 as well as variable filters (2-5 or 6-9 stops reduction) for Mavic Air/Air 2S.
 PolarPro does not sell ND1000 filters, but they have variable filters (2-5 and 6-9 stops) for the Mavic 2, Mavic Air and Air 2S.
-The soon to arrive DJI Mavic 3 will probably be available in three options, with the Cine Premium Combo set including 8 filters from ND4 up to ND512 (2-9 stops).
+The new DJI Mavic 3 is available in three options, with the Cine Premium Combo set including 8 filters from ND4 up to ND512 (2-9 stops) and the other versions including 4 filters (ND4-ND32: 2-5 stops).

 Thank you for watching!